-There is no specific regulatory authority for ports, and there is no unified port authority that oversees all port related affairs, but there are a number of port related-bodies including but not limited to the following:
+There is no specific regulatory authority for ports, and there is no unified port authority that oversees all port-related affairs, but there are a number of port-related bodies including, but not limited, to the following:

-- the General Directorate for Construction of Railways, Seaports and Airports;
+- General Directorate for Construction of Railways, Seaports and Airports;

-- the Ministry of Agriculture;
+- Ministry of Agriculture;

-- the Ministry of Environment;
+- Ministry of Environment;

-- the Ministry of Health;
+- Ministry of Health;

-- the Ministry of Industry (MOI);
+- · Ministry of Industry (MOI);

-- the Ministry of Interior;
+- · Ministry of Interior;

-- the Ministry of Public Finance;
+- · Ministry of Public Finance;

-- the Ministry of Public Works and Settlement;
+- · Ministry of Public Works and Settlement;

-- the Ministry of Transport (MOT);
+- Ministry of Transport (MOT);

-- the State Planning Organisation (SPO) of the Prime Ministry;

-- the Turkish Maritime Organisation;
+- Turkish Maritime Organisation;

-- the Turkish State Railways (TSR); and
+- Turkish State Railways (TSR); and

-- the Undersecretariat for Maritime Affairs.
+- Undersecretariat for Maritime Affairs.

-Each of these listed bodies deals with various types of matters that could arise in port projects such as financial, regulatory, privatisation and PPP issues in accordance with their respective jurisdiction and mandate.
-For example, the SPO determines when there will be new investment in specific port projects based on feasibility and the national investment budget, the MOT coordinates the development of ports and sets the port tariffs for TSR ports, while the MOI controls industrial ports operated by state-owned companies.
+Each of these listed bodies deals with various types of matters that could arise in port projects. such as financial, regulatory, privatisation and public-private partnership (PPP) issues in accordance with their respective jurisdiction and mandate.
+For example, the MOT coordinates the development of ports and sets the port tariffs for TSR ports, while the MOI controls industrial ports operated by state-owned companies.
 Depending on the type of port and the nature of the project or issue at hand, there are several possible responsible bodies and bodies of regulations that could have jurisdiction or be applicable in each instance.